Whether you’re just thinking about installing solar panels or already have them, maintenance is likely to be a key concern.

 Solar panels usually have a lifespan of between 20-25 years.
 As a rule, your solar panels shouldn’t need too much maintenance as there are no moving parts to break or regularly service.

 As long as you ensure that you follow any guidance provided with your solar installation, you should be able to enjoy generating your own electricity for at least two decades.

 When your solar panels are installed, you should receive a certificate which will give you an estimated figure for electricity generation over a year.
-However, if there’s a big gap between the actual amount generated and the estimate, it’s a sign that your panels may not be working as well as they could be.
+However, if there’s a big gap between the actual amount generated and the estimate and depending on the type of solar panels you have , it could be a sign that your panels may not be working as well as they could be.

 If this is the case and you think your solar array isn’t working efficiently, check the inverter.
 This is the part that converts energy into usable electricity, so if it’s not functioning properly, it may need replacing.
 Similarly, it’s always worth checking your switches haven’t tripped without you realising, and that isolator switches are turned on.

 Otherwise, there shouldn’t be too many other problems when it comes to generating electricity although some common issues include: